-Have students reflect on their dance compositions.
-Discuss how the dance compositions conveyed the students' initial ideas.
-Have students reflect on the connections they have made between the dance compositions of other students and their own dance experiences.
+Have students show their dance creations or record the dance creations for later viewing.
+Describe and discuss the dance creations.
+Have students reflect on the connections between the dance creations and the initial ideas.
+Do they see any connections between the dance creations of the other students and their own dance creations?